visionsystemsgmbh/vsdebootstrap/README.md

 ------------

 `vsdebootstrap` installs kernel onto the same partition as root file system.
-Hence you'll have to take the `uEnv`.txt from this repository.
+Hence you'll have to take the `uEnv.txt` from this repository.
 This script will tell U-Boot to mount ext4 partition and start `kernel-fit.itb` from `/boot/` folder.